 Newsletter No 95 identifies how respondents contribute to The Problem and calls for non-asking data to check their answers/responses.
 I have put my clarifying and/or correcting comments in brackets [ ]and bold.

-For a complete statement of The Problem with survey research and how each of the four components of survey research contribute to The Problem, see my book, The Problem with Survey Research.
-Hardback Digital
+For a complete statement of The Problem with survey research and how each of the four components of survey research (respondents, asking instruments, settings in which questions are asked and answers given, as well as askers themselves) contribute to The Problem, see my book, The Problem with Survey Research.

 See also my blog post: Counter Literature to Survey Research.